until our Stadium Games

 We try not to place more than 12 players in the dugout sharing field time and at-bats.

-Roster players pay an annual registration fee (typically $35-$45 for 2012) and game fees
+Roster players pay an annual registration fee (typically $50) and lower game fees

 (typically $15 per game).
-Roster players have to attend regularly, and must pay game fees
+Roster players must attend regularly, and pay game fees

 even for those games for which they are not present.
 Roster players may request to be